molines/IMHOTEP/eORCA025/Preparing_eORCA025.md

 least the corresponding weight files), distance to the coast file for SSS restoring, local enhancements in eORCA025 (bottom friction, lateral condition free-slip/no-slip, 3D restoring coefficient file), and of course the freshwater fluxes files, that deserve a detailed work.

-In order to able to rebuild all the input files, and for tracability, an effort is made to document all actions carried out for producing the input files.
+In order to be able to rebuild all the input files, and for tracability, an effort is made to document all actions carried out for producing the input files.
 For each kind of file there is a corresponding directory in [BUILD](./BUILD/) holding the scripts or dedicated programs realised for this specific file.
-In addition, each directory has its own README.md with detailled documentation on every step use for the creation of the file.
+In addition, each directory has its own README.md with detailled documentation on every step used for the creation of the file.
 This preparation document draws the road-map for the actions to perform in view of building input files.
 Clicking on the title of the following paragraphs, link you directly to the corresponding README file.